 Days 1-3: Hanoi with kids

 Vietnam’s historic capital is as interesting to observe as it is to explore.
 Adults, teens, and kids will love Hanoi!

 Visually, Hanoi combines Colonial-era buildings, colors, streets, and landscaping with quintessential Vietnamese motorbike crowds, street food stalls, and shopping.
 Left largely intact despite heavy bombings during the American-Vietnamese War, Hanoi is one of the best examples of a Colonial-Asian city left in Southeast Asia.

 The easiest way to get into Vietnam for your 2-week trip is by flying into Noi Bai International Airport.
 This is a major airport with incoming flights from all over the world, so you shouldn’t have any trouble managing your flight schedule.

 Once in Hanoi download the Grab app to request private drivers around the city.
 Grab works just like Uber, and is very safe and reliable.
 Choose to import a credit card onto the app or pay in person after your ride.

-There is so much to do in Hanoi, so some personal research will serve you well before you visit!
-Here are our suggestions for making the most of this quaint city.
+There is so much to do in Hanoi with kids, so some personal research will serve you well before you visit!
+Since you have less than a week in Hanoi, here are our suggestions for making the most of this quaint city.